hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/where.md

 In this example the predicate in the `WHERE` clause is very simple.

 A predicate can be much more complex to accomodate arithmetic, boolean logic, parenthesis, subqueries, etc.
-See[Boolean Expressions](./boolean-expressions.md) for more details and examples.
+See [Boolean Expressions](./boolean-expressions.md) for more details and examples.